 In-Class Quizzes: Quizzes will assess your ability to comprehend the material from lecture and prior readings, as well as assess your written ability.
-There will be a total of 2 in-class essays and 2 in-class analyses performed under a time limit included in your quizzes.
+There will be a total of 4 in-class essays performed under a time limit included in your quizzes.
 All of these will be argumentative or analytical writings based on a topic related to the week's reading.
-You will be expected to complete these quizzes within ranges of 40 to 60 minutes and write about 300 words within that time.
+You will be expected to complete these essays within ranges of 40 to 60 minutes and write about 300 words within that time.
 Submissions will only be permitted within a 24-hour window of time from when the quiz begins.
-The written portion of your quizzes will form the prewrites of your later revised papers, and the analyses will provide models for your later, more specialized papers.
+The written portion of your quizzes will form the prewrites of your later revised papers.

 Drafted and Revised Papers: Your in-class quizzes will provide the prewrites you will use to start your drafts and revised essays.
-You will be expected to integrate textual support and data-based evidence to flesh out your original ideas into a more complete and substantiated argumentative essays of about 500 words in length.
+You will be expected to integrate textual support and data-based evidence to flesh out your original ideas into a more complete and substantiated argumentative essay of about 500 words in length.